ComradDoge/DogeEU4/README.md

 # add events for ai to build meta buildings

 # when updating vanilla ideas, note that expansion_ideas were updated and so ml_addideas
-# At some point in the future, update aristo0 into theocracy0

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>